Home > The Portugal Visa Process: A Guide for Travelers

 Do I need a visa to go to Portugal?

-It depends on a few key factors.
+It depends.
 Whether or not you need a visa to go to Portugal depends on your nationality, the duration of your trip, and why you’re visiting.

 Other countries do not have waiver agreements, which means citizens will need a visa regardless of the reason for their travel or the duration of the trip.
 These countries include China, India, Russia, and others.